publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch61/schA/ptIII/sptB/m__us_usc_t26_s6050T.md

  __Construction__

     Nothing in title II of [Pub.
 L. 107–210][/us/pl/107/210] or the amendments by that title, other than provisions relating to COBRA continuation coverage and reporting requirements, to be construed as creating a new mandate on any party regarding health insurance coverage, see [section 203(f) of Pub.
-L. 107–210][/us/pl/107/210/s203/f], set out as a Construction of 2002 Amendment note under [section 2918 of Title 29][/us/usc/t29/s2918], Labor.
+L. 107–210][/us/pl/107/210/s203/f], set out as a note under [section 35 of this title][/us/usc/t26/s35].

 ----------